 It’s $65 for a 1.7 oz jar, so I think this one is a splurge for most people.
 But happiness (concentrate) in a jar?
 You can’t put a price tag on that.

 I’m a big fan of makeup primers, especially for those with oily or seasonally oily (me, from June until October) skin.
 Oils from the skin are quick to break down any face makeup, but primers step up and say “Oh, no you don’t!”
 So if it looks like you have no face makeup on by about 2:00pm every day, you may want to try a primer.

 I applied the primer to my slightly sunkissed skin and it washed me out.
 It pretty much turned white and muted my tan, which I didn’t like.
 My skin color looked okay once I put my foundation on, but the primer did make me look a little paler than I was.
 The product looks like Calamine lotion, and strangely even smells like it.
-It feels heavy going onto the skin, which did not yield the smoothest application, but it does absorb fairly quickly.
+It feels heavy going onto the skin, which didn’t yield the smoothest application, but it does absorb fairly quickly.
 As far as length of wear, my makeup stayed on slightly longer than without a primer.
 It’s not a horrible product, but I can think of other primers I’d recommend first.

 Sample 3: Benefit The POREfessional

 This lightweight peachy-beige cream claims to minimize the appearance of pores, and it does.
 It’s an instant mattifier and it absorbs before you can say “I need some powder.”
 The formula is silky smooth and has the same scent that many Benefit products have.
 I can’t pinpoint it, but I know I would identify it in a blind beauty product scent test.
 (I’m sure those happen all the time.)
 I like this pore minimizer so much that I’m going to buy the full sized one!
 That’s big time.